-- Irritant Contact Dermatitis where your skin comes in contact with an allergic substance which damages the top layer of skin.
+- Irritant Contact Dermatitis is where your skin comes in contact with an allergic substance which damages the top layer of skin.

-- Allergic Contact Dermatitis where your skin reacts to a specific substance or ingredient and may be triggered by food.
+- Allergic Contact Dermatitis is where your skin reacts to a specific substance or ingredient and may be triggered by food.

 There is a wide range of substances that can cause allergic reactions including household products like soaps, cosmetics, fragrances, jewellery and even some plants.

 The symptoms could range from severe to mild depending on your degree of exposure and include